-What is a prescription drug?
-It is any medicine that is regulated by law to require a doctor’s prescription before its purchase.
-Usually, the prescription drugs work by either restraining or endorsing chemical reactions in the brain.
-There are three dissimilar classes of prescription drugs that can determine an addiction:
+A prescription drug is any medicine that requires a doctor’s prescription before its purchase.
+Usually, prescription drugs work by either restraining or endorsing chemical reactions in the brain.
+There are three distinct classes of prescription drugs that may cause addiction and require prescription drug rehab:

-What are the dangers of Prescription Drug Addiction?
-As any other drug abuse, this one also is dangerous.
+As with any other drug abuse, this one also is dangerous.
 The risks may differ depending on the type and quantity of drug abused.
 Most of the effects include:

-Can the Prescription Drug Addiction be treated?
-Yes, of course it can, like any other drug addiction.
-But the abrupt discontinuation of prescription drugs can lead to serious medical complications, such as convulsions or seizures.
+The good news is prescription drug addiction can be treated.
+However, the abrupt discontinuation of prescription drugs can lead to serious medical complications, such as convulsions or seizures.
 The withdrawal from these drugs needs to be attempted only under close medical supervision, as it can be dangerous otherwise.
 Withdrawal from drugs without appropriate medical monitoring can be life-threatening.

 The team at Rockland Treatment Centers has helped countless clients nationwide with our residential and outpatient programs using custom-built treatment plans to help you achieve and maintain sobriety.